 While it’s not a heavy scope at all at 15.7 oz, it’s relatively on the chunky side compared to other models of the same configuration.
 This is the only “flaw” we could point out and that is being petty.

 Offering more eye relief than most other traditional scopes in the market with all the necessary features to boot, this Whitetail Classic scope is every bit worthy of a place in this lineup.

 What to Look for in a Long Eye Relief Scope

 Getting the right eye relief means more than making sure a scope kiss isn’t in your future, it’s vital to achieving the best quality within your field of view (FOV).
 If the scope is mounted incorrectly or your position is inadequate, the FOV may be blurry at the edges or it may have black around the edges instead.
 This is a direct result of poor eye relief, either you’re too close or too far out of the manufacturer’s recommended eye relief stats that restricts use of the entire eye box.

 Here are some scope features that directly contribute to getting the best sight picture with long eye relief scopes.

 While long eye relief may be defined as 6″ or more, this is typical of eye relief on scopes set up for mid-forward mounting positions on scout scopes and the like.
-For this setup, you’ll want to look for 6-9″ of eye relief although 8-12″ is not uncommon.
+For this setup, you’ll want to look for 6-9 inches of eye relief although longer eye relief of 8-12″ is not uncommon.
 Handgun and pistol scopes will all naturally have long eye relief that can range anywhere between 13-30″.

 However, if you’re shopping for a regular rifle scope mounted above the chamber with long eye relief, you’re going to be hard-pressed to find anything more than 4″.
 The industry standard is 3.5″, so 4-5″ of eye relief can be considered long.
 Scopes like the Simmons Whitetail Classic 2-7×32 is a rare find.